 Rob later worked in West Africa as a consultant to the UN on reform of the Liberian security sector, as a humanitarian programme manager and director focussing on the removal of small arms, explosives remnants of war and the rehabilitation of former child soldiers.
 Rob is a graduate of the Italian Joint Higher Command and Staff College and holds a Masters Degree in International Military Strategic Studies.

 Des retired from the Army in 2015 after over 30 years of service.
 After enlisting and serving as a Gunner, he was commissioned into the Worcestershire & Sherwood Foresters (later Mercian Regiment).
-He is a self-employed Defence Consultant and is currently working on the STRIKE Brigade experiment, with a particular focus on Concepts and Doctrine.
+He is a self-employed Defence Consultant and was recently working on the STRIKE Brigade experiment, with a particular focus on Concepts and Doctrine.
 He is a student of the Advanced Command and Staff Course and has served in 1* and 2* Headquarters, as well as being the Chief Instructor of the Combined Arms Tactics Division.